-The Museum of History's collections spans more than 400 years of early Texas history, from the Spanish conquest through Texas in the 19th century.
-The collection contains more than 100,000 objects, 250,000 documents, 10,000 visual images, and a 35,000-volume rare book library.
+San Jacinto Museum of History - The museum’s collections span more than 400 years of early Texas history, from the Spanish conquest through Texas in the 19th century.
+The collections contain more than 100,000 objects, 250,000 documents, 10,000 visual images, and a 35,000-volume rare book library.
 Entry is free, except for special exhibits.

-Visitors can ride up the elevator of the massive concrete and limestone tower to the observation floor at 489 feet above the battleground.
-On a clear day, the view encompasses the historic battleground, the marsh restoration and boardwalk, Buffalo Bayou, the busy Houston Ship Channel, the Battleship Texas, and many square miles of surrounding area.
-The elevator is also operated by the Museum of History.
+Observation Floor - Ride the elevator to the observation floor, 489 feet above the battleground.
+On a clear day, you can see the battleground, the marsh and boardwalk, Buffalo Bayou, Houston Ship Channel, Battleship Texas, and many miles beyond.
+Admission is charged.

-The exact date of the reflection pool's construction is uncertain, but is probably about 1937-1938.
-The pool is 1,800 feet long by 200 feet wide, covering about 8.4 acres, and ranges from 4 feet to 6 feet deep.
+Reflecting Pool - The pool is 1,800 feet long by 200 feet wide, covers about 8.4 acres, and ranges from 4 feet to 6 feet deep.
 It was likely built in the late 1930s.